prajeshElEvEn/cataract-detection/README.md

   - grade 3 : Corneal ulcers involve three or four surrounding quadrants
   - grade 4 : Corneal ulcers involve the central optical zone of the cornea

+## Research

+- Multi-label classification: One image can have multiple labels.
+- Multi-class classification: One label can have multiple classes.
+- Our Model is supposed to be a multi-label multi-class classification model.

 ## Important Links

 - [Dataset](https://drive.google.com/file/d/1y7wpvjf9iF3l2u_epeprl6hQFcfMvH5O/view)